Avergrove/avergroves-learning-notes/docs/tetris/7-2_stacking.md

 "Doubling up" is when you stack double S/Zs on the LST side.
 You usually do this when there begins to be a height difference on the LST side and the other side.

-Realistically, despite being called LST, you really should be using every tool in your disposal to keep TSD-ing!
-Go for donations, ST Stacks, Purple Rains -> Yoshihiro SD!
+Realistically, despite being called LST, you really should be using every tool in your disposal to keep the TSD chain going!

 ## Purple Rain -> Yoshihiro SD
 Sometimes you just have too many Ts in your queue bunched up together.
 Or maybe your two side is just dead flat, or of similar height difference to your 7 side and makes ST / LST difficult.